MaybeThisIsRu/miniflux-sanity/README.md

 ## Usage

+You must have Ruby available on your system/shell.

+Install by running `gem install miniflux_sanity`.
+All command line options can be viewed by running `miniflux_sanity --help`.

+## Development

 The Ruby version is specified in `.ruby-version`. `rbenv` is able to read and set the correct local version in your shell.

 - `git clone git@github.com:hirusi/miniflux-sanity.git`